The Band (from left to right): Garth Hudson, Richard Manuel, Levon Helm, Robbie Robertson, Rick Danko.

 hired them to be his touring band for a series of concerts in 1965 and 1966.
 This was Dylan's first tour since transitioning from folk music to electric rock.
 Fans of Dylan's folk music reacted so badly to the change that Levon Helm, disturbed by the negative reception, quit the group and went home.

 After touring on their own for a while the Hawks, minus Helm, joined Dylan at his retreat in Woodstock, NY in the fall of 1967.
-Danko, Manuel and Hudson rented a pink-colored house (subsequently nicknamed "Big Pink") in nearby Saugerties, in the basement of which they joined with Robertson and Dylan to make a series of demo recordings that circulated for years as very popular bootlegs before finally being released in 1975 as The Basement Tapes
+Danko, Manuel and Hudson rented a pink-colored house (subsequently nicknamed "Big Pink") in nearby Saugerties, and with Robertson and Dylan began a making series of demo recordings in its basement.
+A number of the songs from these informal sessions circulated for years on very popular bootlegs before finally being officially released in 1975 as The Basement Tapes

 .
 Soon the group started recording their own songs as well.
 It was at Woodstock that they settled on the name "The Band".
 They had stopped being known as The Hawks and the record company nixed the idea of the "The Crackers" (as in "white guys"), and after years of playing as "the band" for singers such as Hawkins and Dylan, they went with that as their official name.